Arpe DolceAngharad Wyn Jones & Dylan Cernyw …a harp duo with a difference!

 Arpe Dolce is the combining of the talents of two of Wales’ most established and acclaimed Harpists.

 As solo harpists in their own right Angharad Wyn Jones and Dylan Cernyw have proven themselves all over the world with their unique performances and styles of harp recitals.
-If that was not enough for the two artists, Angharad is one quarter of the harp quartet Four Girls Four Harps and Dylan is the other half of the piano and harp duet Piantel.
+If that was not enough for the two artists, Angharad was one quarter of the harp quartet Four Girls Four Harps and Dylan is the other half of the piano and harp duet Piantel.
+They are also part of the Harp ensemble TELYN4 with fellow harpist Elin Angharad Davies and Dafydd Huw Jones

 Having known each other for many years through their music and having harp playing as a fundamental common denominator in their lives they have decided to join forces and become what is now known as ‘Arpe Dolce’.
 They bring you classical traditional, modern eclectic with even some jazz thrown in!
 The harp is not just a classical instrument as this duo will prove as they entertain you!